Agent Ecosystem Testing

 # Finding Tests Observed Spec Contribution

-1 Citation count is highly non-deterministic test_1, test_8, all 3 runs test_8_multi_hop ranged 8–20 citations; test_1_live_data returned 4 in r1, 0 in r2 & r3; no test produced identical citation counts across all 3 runs Citation count isn’t a reliable proxy for search depth or result quality in this track
+1 Citation count highly non-deterministic test_1 test_8 test_8_multi_hop ranged 8–20 citations; test_1_live_data returned 4 in run 1, 0 in runs 2-3; no test produced identical citation counts Citation count isn’t reliable proxy for search depth or result quality in this track

-3 Static fact search behavior is inconsistent across runs test_3, all 3 runs r1: 0 citations, stated “answered from memory”; r2: 1 citation - Britannica - stated “answered from memory” but searched anyway; r3: 0 citations, stated “answered from memory” The model’s self-report of search behavior isn’t a reliable indicator of search performance
+3 Static fact search behavior inconsistent test_3 run 1: 0 citations, stated “answered from memory”; run 2: 1 citation - Britannica - stated “answered from memory,” but searched anyway; run 3: 0 citations, stated “answered from memory” Model’s self-report of search behavior isn’t reliable indicator of search performance

-4 Self-reported source counts diverge significantly from inline citation counts test_4, test_6, r2 & r3 test_6 r2 reported “10 sources” but produced 1 inline citation. test_4 r3 reported “12 distinct sources” but produced 1 citation - a YouTube video Self-reported counts aren’t verifiable from the response object; no sources field equivalent exists in the Chat Completions API
+4 Self-reported source counts diverge significantly from inline citation counts test_4 test_6 test_6 run 2 reported “10 sources,” but produced 1 inline citation. test_4 run 3 reported “12 distinct sources,” but produced 1 citation, a YouTube video Self-reported counts aren’t verifiable from the response object; no sources field equivalent exists in Chat Completions

-5 search_context_size latency impact is consistent; citation impact isn’t test_6 vs test_7, all 3 runs high was consistently ~1.5–1.7× slower than low; citation counts didn’t follow the same pattern - in r3, low - 4, outperformed high - 3; token count was more reliably higher for high - see latency table below search_context_size is a reliable latency lever, but it’s not a reliable citation-depth lever
+5 search_context_size latency impact consistent; citation impact isn’t test_6 test_7 high was consistently ~1.5–1.7× slower than low; citation counts didn’t follow same pattern in run 3, low - 4, outperformed high - 3; token count more reliably higher for high, see latency table below search_context_size reliable latency lever, but it’s not a reliable citation-depth lever

-6 Multi-hop query produces the highest variance overall test_8, all 3 runs Citation range: 8–20.
-Latency range: 8406–9869 ms; token range: 916–1333; r2 produced a fully structured Markdown table; r1 & r3 used inline prose citations only Response format is non-deterministic in addition to citation count for complex multi-source queries
+6 Multi-hop query produces highest variance test_8 Citation range: 8–20.
+Latency range: 8406–9869 ms; token range: 916–1333; run 2 produced fully structured Markdown table; run 1, run 3 used inline prose citations only Response format non-deterministic in addition to citation count for complex multi-source queries

-7 Ambiguous query resolves consistently to programming language test_5, all 3 runs All 3 runs defaulted to Python programming language; all acknowledged the animal interpretation but deprioritized it without prompting; no run searched for the animal first Disambiguation behavior was the most stable finding across runs, more consistent than citation count for any other test
+7 Ambiguous query resolves consistently to programming language test_5 Defaulted to Python programming language; all acknowledged the animal interpretation but deprioritized without prompting; no run searched for the animal first Disambiguation behavior most stable finding, more consistent than citation count for any other test